 - Data.
 A reputation can be quantified with hard data.
 So it’s important for a strong reputation management company to be able to report on their industry research and engagement analytics, as well as show results they’ve achieved for clients through data such as increased number of reviews, positive sentiment lift, keyword analysis, and economic impact.

-3 warning signs of a poor online reputation management company
+3 warning signs of poor online reputation management companies

 The last thing you want is to pay for a reputation management company that doesn’t do its job well.
 Here are three things to look out for before you sign on the dotted line.